The Place Promised in Our Early Days: Manga

-The Place Promised in Our Early Days was also serialized as a manga in Monthly Afternoon.
-It began in February 2006 and ended in August 2006, with eight chapters.
-The story is by Makoto Shinkai and the art is by Mizu Sahara.
+A manga adaptation, written by Makoto Shinkai and illustrated by Mizu Sahara, was serialized in Kodansha's seinen manga magazine Monthly Afternoon.
+It began serialization on December 24, 2005, and ended on August 25, 2006, with eight chapters in total.

-Novelisation
+Novelization

-The Place Promised in Our Early Days has been novelised by Arata Kanoh.
-There is an English translation by Taylor Engel.
+A novelization written by Arata Kanoh was published by Kadokawa on December 26, 2005.
+It was licensed for English publication by Yen Press in 2020.

 Stage adaptation

 The film was adapted into a stage play directed by Yuko Naito, with a script by Shigeki Motoiki and music by Masato Komata.
-It had seven performances from April 20–24, 2018 at Tokyo International Forum Hall C in Tokyo, and two performances on May 2, 2018 at NHK Osaka Hall in Osaka.
+It had seven performances from April 20–24, 2018 at Tokyo International Forum Hall C in Tokyo, and two performances on May 2, 2018, at NHK Osaka Hall in Osaka.

 The cast included Yudai Tatsumi, Shô Takada, Momoka Ito, Kazuyuki Matsuzawa, Wataru Kozuki, Atsuko Asano.